rvcas/mach/src/content/docs/reference/how-it-works.md

 When you mark a backlog item complete (`x`), it receives today's date so it appears in your weekly view as a completed task.
 This gives you a record of when things got done.

+## Workspaces & Projects

+Organize your todos with a two-level hierarchy:

+- **Workspaces** — Top-level containers for related work (e.g., "Personal", "Work")
+- **Projects** — Groups within a workspace (e.g., "Q1 Goals", "Home Renovation")

+Todos can optionally belong to a workspace and/or project.
+If a todo is assigned to a project, it automatically belongs to that project's workspace.

+Projects have a status: `pending`, `done`, or `permanent`.
+Permanent projects are for ongoing work that's never "complete" (like "Daily Standup").

 ## Data Storage

 Mach stores everything in a local SQLite database: